cognitedata/cdf-sdk-java/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Cognite Python SDK Documentation
+Cognite Java SDK Documentation
 ================================

-This is the Cognite Python SDK for developers and data scientists working with Cognite Data Fusion (CDF).
+This is the Cognite Java SDK for developers and data scientists working with Cognite Data Fusion (CDF).
 The package is tightly integrated with pandas, and helps you work easily and efficiently with data in Cognite Data Fusion (CDF).

 .. contents::
    :local: